single-spa/single-spa.js.org/docs/ecosystem-angular1.md

 ## Options

-All options are passed to single-spa-angular1 via the `opts` parameter when calling `singleSpaAngular1(opts)`.
+All options are passed to single-spa-angularjs via the `opts` parameter when calling `singleSpaAngular1(opts)`.
 The following options are available:

 - `angular`: (required) The main angular object, which is generally either exposed onto the window or is available via `require('angular')` or `import angular from 'angular'`.
 - `domElementGetter`: (required) A function that takes in no arguments and returns a DOMElement.
 This dom element is where the angular application will be bootstrapped, mounted, and unmounted.